ethereum/EIPs/EIPS/eip-is-contract.md

 ## Abstract

-Allow EOF contracts to discriminate between EOA (Externally Owned Accounts) and smart contract accounts by introducing an `IS_CONTRACT` instruction.
+Allow EOF contracts to discriminate between EOA (Externally Owned Accounts) and contracts (including smart contract accounts) by introducing an `IS_CONTRACT` instruction.

 ## Motivation